 - Tempo: With both butterfly and breaststroke being so reliant on timing, many swimmers lose their efficiency as they increase their tempo!
 Learn what points of the stroke your swimmer should acclerate and which points your swimmer should be patient at each level of tempo.

 - Pacing: Many swimmers simply fall apart at the end of their butterfly and breaststroke races due to fatigue.
 It is important for swimmers to build their tempo throughout the course of their race to keep their speed and technique at a high level.
 Participants at these sessions will learn tips and tricks to maintain their technique and race faster from the 50 to the 200 in fly and breast.

 Swimmers and parents are invited to ask Tyler and Nils questions during a Q&A session.
 Gain insight into their training regimen, diet and nutrition, and recovery tactics.

 Observe Tyler and Nils swim at full speed and demonstrate a progression of perfectly executed drills to achieve powerful, efficient and fast swimming.

 PUT YOUR SKILLS TO THE TEST

-Swimmers will get to practice what they've learned by taking their stroke to your top speed with one of the best swimmers in the world!
+Swimmers will get to practice what they've learned by taking their stroke to your top speed with two of the best swimmers in the world!
 They'll work on holding onto their form while challenging themselves.